U.S. VC Process for Indian Startups

 The Venture Capital Ancillary Documents

-1. Consent of the Board: The consent of the board of directors is an ancillary document that you will most certainly see every time.
+Consent of the Board: The consent of the board of directors is an ancillary document that you will most certainly see every time.
 Basically, this consent summarizes the transaction and serves as the corporate approval of the transaction.
 This written consent is in place of a physical meeting (which, technically, could also work) and investors will generally require that the written consent be used, for the sake of recordation.
-The following things are examples of what are typically approved via board consent: (i) authorizing the filing of the Restating Certificate, (ii) the financing and all financing related documents themselves, (iii) increases to the option pool, (iv) indemnification agreements for the directors, (v) increasing the board size and appointing the new investor director(s), (vi) amendments to RSPAs (if vesting schedules are being modified or added), and (vii) restated bylaws.
+The following things are examples of what are typically approved via board consent: (i) authorizing the filing of the Amended and Restated Certificate of Incorporation, (ii) the financing and all financing related documents themselves, (iii) increases to the option pool, (iv) indemnification agreements for the directors, (v) increasing the board size and appointing the new investor director(s), (vi) amendments to RSPAs (if vesting schedules are being modified or added), and (vii) restated bylaws.
 This list, though, is definitely not exhaustive and the board consent will vary by financing.

-3. Management Rights Letter (MRL): MRLs usually give the investor certain rights.
+Management Rights Letter (MRL): MRLs usually give the investor certain rights.
 Usually these rights include: (i) the right to attend board meetings and receive all documentation/information that the board members receive (if the investor is not represented on the board), (ii) the right to inspect the books and records, and the facilities of the startup, and (iii) generally, the right to advise and consult with the startup founders/management.
 If a VC asks for an MRL it is because one (or more) of the investors in the fund is a pension plan basically subject to ERISA.
 This means that there are rules and regulations that must be followed.
 And, since pension plans make up such a large pool of potential investors and if all these rules and regulations had to be followed, said potential investors would never be invested in VCs, an exception was made.
 In order to take advantage of this exception, the VC has to have the above-described rights.

-4. Indemnification Agreements: Indemnification agreements protect board members.
+Indemnification Agreements: Indemnification agreements protect board members.
 If you are going to have an investor on the board, they will almost always ask for an indemnification agreement.
 It is also a good idea for all of your board members to have one, including the founders.
 Basically, the company will indemnify the board members for decisions they make which result in liability.
 While there are typically indemnification rights in the COI and the Bylaws, an indemnification agreement gives the directors more comfort in knowing that they have a direct agreement with the Company regarding such rights and that this agreement can therefore only be modified with said director’s consent.

-5. Legal Opinion: The legal opinion is not always seen and tends to appear only in larger deals.
+Legal Opinion: The legal opinion is not always seen and tends to appear only in larger deals.
 The attorney for the startup will certify (offer an “opinion”) as to the current status of the startup in terms of its cap table and standing.

-6. Founder Stock Restriction Agreements: These agreements can take different forms (such as just a “Founder Agreement” or an amendment to a prior agreement) but all do just about the same thing: restrict founder stock.
+Founder Stock Restriction Agreements: These agreements can take different forms (such as just a “Founder Agreement” or an amendment to a prior agreement) but all do just about the same thing: restrict founder stock.
 Most investors will want to make sure that the founders have certain vesting and other restrictions attached to their stock and will include these desires in the term sheet, if any.
 These will usually be seen if there is a change in the vesting schedule.
 Most VCs in India (like their US counterparts) are usually fine with reasonable vesting schedules and will not reset the vesting clock entirely to go back on a 4-year schedule.

-7. Founder Agreements.
+Founder Agreements.
 These agreements typically deal with restrictive covenants, such as non-competition and non-solicitation.
 The India-based VCs also typically desire a bit more coverage here than US counterparts.

 Conclusion